dezrez/DezrezCoreAPI/Breaking_Change_Log.md

 <a name="2016-10-19"></a>
 #Release Date: 2016-10-19

-###Change Summary
+##Team Level Security

+###Summary
-Team based security is being introduced into the DezrezCore to provide branch managers with greater controls around data security.
+An additional level of configuration is being introduced into the DezrezCore to provide branch managers with greater controls around data security.

 ###What are the changes?
 Every Team owned data contract returned from the DezrezCore API will now contain the below additional information outlining some security details: